jaehyeon-kim/jaehyeon-kim.github.io/content/blog/2024-05-30-beam-deploy-1/index.md

 ### PyFlink Code

 The application begins with reading text messages from a Kafka topic named *input-topic*, followed by extracting words by splitting the messages.
 Next, as we are going to calculate the average lengths of all words, all of them are added to a Tumbling window of 5 seconds - we use a processing time window for simplicity.
-After that, it calculates the average length of words in a window.
+After that, it calculates the average length of words within a window.
 Note that, as we are going to include the window start and end timestamps, the *ProcessAllWindowFunction* is used instead of the *AggregateFunction*.
-Finally, the output reocrds are sent into a Kafka topic named *output-topic-flink*.
+Finally, the output reocrds are sent to a Kafka topic named *output-topic-flink*.

 ```python
 # flink/word_len.py